God the Father gave His unique Son, our Lord, and Savior, the name that is above all names – Jesus!

 - Jesus, the Word, has always been and always will be God.

-- Jesus humbled Himself and willing set aside His authority as God but not His essence as God.
+- Jesus humbled Himself and willingly set aside His authority as God but not His essence as God.
 Jesus then took on human flesh and form by being born of the Virgin Mary to become the Son of Man in order to serve and save fallen humanity.

 - Jesus’ purpose in humbling himself was to obey the will of God the Father, which included defeating Satan via dying on the cross.